AI Outreach Automation

 Upcoming changes:

-Migration requirement: All email automation using Gmail must migrate to OAuth by Q4 2026.
+Migration requirement: all email automation using Gmail should be on OAuth by Q4 2026.

 Upcoming changes: